emgthomas/gender_and_invited_commentaries/README.md

 This repository contains code and and data to reproduce all analyses, figures, and tables presented in the above manuscript.
 Data are de-identified.
 We provide the matched dataset.
 Code for performing matching is not provided; matching of cases and controls was performed internally at Elsevier.

 All analyses were performed in R version 3.4.2.
-Sourcing the file code/master.R will re-run all analyses and save all tables and figures in the results directory.
+Sourcing the file code/master.R will re-run all analyses and save all tables and figures in the results directory, but first *edit the working directory in master.R to point to the root of this git repository*.

 The repository contains the following directories: